SuvrayanBandyopadhyay/Persona/README.md

 ### ⚙️ **How It Works**
 ✅ The inferencing system **analyzes each user message** to detect potential mental health issues.
 ✅ Utilizes a **bi-agent system** to enhance prediction accuracy.
-✅ The platform can **classify each message** into one of the following categories:
+✅ The program can **classify each message** into one of the following categories:
    - **Normal**
    - **Eating Disorders**
    - **Addiction**